Momma Wanderlust - Curating Cultural Travels for Families

 Here’s how to save money on your family vacation:

-Stay in a vacation rental or any accommodation with a kitchen
+Stay in a vacation rental or any accommodation with a kitchen.

-Enjoy the complimentary breakfast
+Enjoy the complimentary breakfast.

-If you can’t book a hotel with a kitchen or kitchenette, opt for one that provides continental breakfast.
+If you can’t book a hotel with a kitchen or kitchenette, opt for one that provides a continental breakfast.
 That way, at least breakfast will be covered each day.

-Bring your own snacks
+Bring your own snacks.

 My kids like to snack, A LOT.
 When we’re planning to stay at a destination for more than a couple of days, I will buy snacks before our trip and bring them with me.
 I purchase snacks from stores like Walmart and Target to save.
 That way, when my kiddos have the munchies between meals, we won’t end up in a museum gift shop paying above market rate for snacks.

-Explore local cuisine
+Explore local cuisine.

-Consider not staying close to all the action
+Consider not staying close to all the action.

 When you stay at a resort or hotel in the thick of things, everything is more expensive.
 When I say everything, I mean EVERYTHING… accommodations, gas, and even groceries are more expensive the closer you are to the hot spots.
 So, staying on the outskirts of a destination can provide great savings.

-Use public transportation
+Use public transportation.

-Add free activities to your itinerary
+Add free activities to your itinerary.

 The allure of extravagant excursions is undeniable, but there’s a unique thrill in finding those local treasures and affordable adventures.
 Whether it’s exploring a charming neighborhood, stumbling upon a vibrant street market, or opting for nature hikes, these budget-friendly activities not only stretch your vacation dollars but also provide authentic, immersive experiences.

-Find budget-friendly activities
+Find budget-friendly activities.

-Visit a Hostel
+Visit a Hostel.

-Get a National Park Annual Pass
+Get a National Park Annual Pass.

-Avoid souvenir shops
+Avoid souvenir shops.

 Avoid souvenir shops at all costs.
-If you would like to buy a knick-knack or souvenir, visit the local grocery store, Target or Walmart to get more affordable souvenirs for your friends and family.
+If you would like to buy a knick-knack or souvenir, visit the local grocery store, Target, or Walmart to get more affordable souvenirs for your friends and family.

-Buy travel Insurance
+Buy travel Insurance.

-Set a travel budget and stick to it
+Set a travel budget and stick to it.

 Let’s face it, it’s also easy to get caught up in the excitement and lose track of our spending.
-Creating a budget for your vacation may sound like a buzzkill, but think of it as your secret weapon for unlocking more incredible journeys.
+Creating a vacation budget may sound like a buzzkill, but think of it as your secret weapon for unlocking more incredible journeys.
 By setting spending limits and sticking to them, you not only ensure a financially responsible trip but also pave the way for future adventures.
 We budget and try not to exceed $150 a day while on vacation.

 Use cash

-Financial expert, Dave Ramsey, advises folks to use cash whenever possible.
+Financial expert Dave Ramsey advises folks to use cash whenever possible.
 It’s nearly impossible to overspend when you’re using cash.
 I found that it’s the easiest trick to help me stick to my budget.
 I use this tip on vacation and while at home.

 If you enjoyed this post on how to save money on your family vacation, you will find the following articles helpful: